info@dthomas.co.uk • +44 (0) 23 9282 2254

 Retirement savings illustrations also need to be made more engaging, dynamic and interactive - so that it is easier for the time-poor self-employed to quickly explore what an increase in regular contributions could mean in terms of prospective retirement income.

-Why not offer a mobile app and online portal-based tool which enables them to explore adjusting contribution levels upwards to bring them into line with their target retirement income from, say, age 67?
+Why not offer a mobile app and online portal-based tool which enables them to explore adjusting pension contribution levels upwards to bring them into line with their target retirement income from, say, age 67?
 The tool could suggest a range of retirement living standard targets perhaps in line with the three Retirement Living Standards calculated by the PLSA.
 Ask them to pick one and build a savings plan around that.

-To increase the probability of reaching their selected living standard, you could encourage them to increase their contribution in line with CPI (much like index-linked DB pensions do).
+To increase the probability of reaching their selected living standard, you could encourage them to increase their pension contribution in line with CPI (much like index-linked DB pensions do).
 Then they can see what impact steadily increasing contributions has on their retirement income and retirement age prospects.

 In the digital age which the pensions world is now embracing, spurred on by new Consumer Duty obligations, providers which apply behavioural economics and build this thinking into attractive digital and interactive retirement income planning tools are likely to see their customers move from ‘dis-engaged' to ‘aware' and some even as far as ‘engaged'.
 I believe it is a realistic goal for our industry to say that nobody should be surprised on reaching retirement and finding out what their pension can buy them in retirement.